aydwi/chaos/README.md

 * The only platform currently supported is GNU/Linux. macOS support won't be particularly useful due to [this](https://doc.qt.io/qt-5/qclipboard.html#dataChanged) limitation, but Windows and BSD support are in the pipeline.

 * There is no logging of any kind at the moment.
-This might change in the future.
-Remember, this is the first release and a lot can be added.
-If you wish to ask/discuss anything, hop on to the [Gitter room](https://gitter.im/chaos-tool/Lobby).
-Any contributions are welcome.
+This might change in the future, as this is the first release and a lot can be added.
+Contributions to the project are very welcome.

 * This project is partially inspired by Greg Toombs' **[mimic](https://github.com/reinderien/mimic)**.
-Check that out for even more fun.
+Check that out as well.